 Students are counted as tested in these reports if they have a NYSTP ELA or mathematics assessment record in the repository and the record does not show administrative error or medically excused in the standard met field.
 If the student does not have a test record, the reason for not testing will be recorded as "not tested."
-Test records with item data for students listed as tested will be sent to CTB/McGraw Hill for assignment of scores.
-CTB may determine that some of these students have not completed sufficient parts of the assessment to receive a valid score.
 All demographic data for these assessments are based on the status of students during the test administration period, as recorded on repository records.